wwcs2027/wwcs2027.github.io/speakers.md

 }
 </style>

-<p>We aim to invite speakers that bring together expertise from across different fields of complex systems science, providing insights into how complexity emerges in nature and society.
-Stay tuned to see who will join us in such a wonderful experience!<br>
+<p>Our diverse pannel of invited speakers bring together expertise from across different fields of complex systems science — from statistical physics and science of science, passing through the world of ecology— providing insights into how complexity emerges in nature and society.<br>

 <div class="speaker-container">